GHW-based Necessary and Sufficient Conditions for Support Constrained Generator Matrices: Introduction

 The Reed-Solomon codes can be generalized to algebraic-geometric codes as follows.
 Let ${\bf X}$ be an absolutely irreducible non-singular genus $g$ curve defined over ${\bf F}_q$.
 Let ${\bf P}=\{P_1,\ldots,P_n\}$ be a set $n$ distinct rational points of ${\bf X}$ over ${\bf F}_q$.
 Let ${\bf G}$ be a rational divisor over ${\bf F}_q$ of degree $\deg({\bf G})$ satisfying $2g-2 <\deg({\bf G})<n$ and Let ${\bf L}({\bf G})$ be the associated function space.
-The algebraic-geometric codes associated with ${\bf G}$, $P_1,\ldots,P_n$ is defined by From the Riemann-Roch Theorem the dimension of this code is The minimum Hamming distance is The Reed-Solomon codes are just the algebraic-geometric codes over the genus $0$ curve.
-As in the case of the Reed-Solomon codes, from the Riemann-Roch Theorem any subset of $\{P_1,\ldots,P_n\}$ of cardinality $\deg({\bf G})-g$ is in the set of zero coordinate positions of at least one nonzero codeword.\\

-One achievement of the theory of algebraic-geometric codes is the sequence of algebraic-geometric codes over ${\bf F}_{q^2}$ satisfying which is exceeding the Gilbert-Varshamov bound.
+The algebraic-geometric code associated with ${\bf G}$, $P_1,\ldots,P_n$ is defined by From the Riemann-Roch Theorem the dimension of this code is The minimum Hamming distance is The Reed-Solomon codes are just the algebraic-geometric codes over the genus $0$ curve.
+As in the case of the Reed-Solomon codes, from the Riemann-Roch Theorem any subset of $\{P_1,\ldots,P_n\}$ of cardinality $\deg({\bf G})-g$ is in the set of zero coordinate positions of at least one nonzero codeword.One achievement of the theory of algebraic-geometric codes is the sequence of algebraic-geometric codes over ${\bf F}_{q^2}$ satisfying which is exceeding the Gilbert-Varshamov bound.
 We refer to \cite{TV} for the detail.\\